reactific/RxMongo/README.md

 serialize or deserialize accordingly.
 RxMongo takes a different approach.
 An RxMongo BSONObject simply wraps an Akka ByteString which is a rope-like data structure that avoids buffer copying.
 RxMongo provides a builder for constructing a BSON Object that directly constructs a ByteString with a ByteStringBuilder.
 At the end, you have a buffer that is ready to be written to an I/O channel.
-Similarly, data streams read from the mongod are retained in place and BSONObject simply interprets that data instead of copying it into lots of case classes.
+Similarly, data streams read from the mongod are interpreted with a BSONDocument which is used as the underlying representation of a BSONObject or BSONArray.
+BSONDocument simply interprets the ByteString data instead of copying it into lots of case classes.
 Data can be extracted to other forms, but that is always a choice, not automatic.
-The goal of all this is to eliminate data copying to and from the BSON binary format which is one of the key elements of a driver that performs well.
+The goal of all this is to eliminate data copying to and from the BSON binary format which is one of the key requirements for a driver that performs well.

 ### Efficient Query Builder DSL